leotao0608/coding-club-CCC/Basics/C++ Basics.md

 cout << data;
 ```
 + `<<` is called the **insertion** operator (inserts data into the output stream).
-+ "data" can be anything, from a string of charactors to a number.
++ "data" can be anything, from a string of characters to a number.
 You can chain outputs:
 ```cpp
 cout << a << b << c << d;